unoplatform/uno/doc/articles/interop/wasm-javascript-3.md

 ### 0. Before starting

-📝 To reproduce the code in this article, you must [prepare development environment using Uno's _Getting Started_ article](/articles/get-started.md).
+📝 To reproduce the code in this article, you must [prepare a development environment using Uno's _Getting Started_ article](/articles/get-started.md).

 ### 1. Create the solution in Visual Studio